worldline/learning-ai/docs/src/servicesai/README.md

 ::: warning TODO

-#### create a model registry in GCP instance
+#### create a model registry in Google Cloud instance

 :::

-1. Create a model registry in GCP instance
+1. Create a model registry in Google Cloud instance
 2. Create a model in the registry
-3. Deploy the model to GCP instance
+3. Deploy the model to Google Cloud instance

 ## 📖 Further readings